Visiting US National Parks in January

 Winters at Arches are cold, with highs averaging 30 to 50 degrees, and lows averaging 0 to 20 degrees.
 It’s not common for large amounts of snow to fall at Arches, but even small amounts can make trails and roads impassable.
 Always check the NPS website for the most current conditions.

-January is the coldest month of the year so when exploring the Arches National Park hiking trails there may be some ice on the trails where traction devices are needed.
+January is the coldest month of the year at Arches.
+When exploring the Arches National Park winter hikes there may be some ice on the trails where traction devices are needed.

 Bryce Canyon National Park in January – Utah

 We love taking pictures of the amazing landscape you’ll see.
-Take a look at our Bryce Canyon views and photo spots guide.
-Some of the viewpoints won’t be open in January, but the amphitheater provides stunning opportunities for Bryce Canyon photography.
+Some of the Bryce Canyon views and photo spots won’t be open in January, but the amphitheater provides stunning opportunities for Bryce Canyon photography.

 The weather at Bryce Canyon in January can fluctuate from nice sunny days to snowy storms rolling through.
 The average highs are the upper 30s with the lows in the teens.

-While visiting in January, you can have fun hiking, snowshoeing, cross country skiing, and backpacking.
+While visiting in January, you can enjoy Bryce Canyon winter activities like snowshoeing, cross country skiing, and backpacking.
 There are cool ranger programs like snowshoe hikes, full moon hikes and stargazing.

-Insulated boots are a must as well as traction devices for hiking trails during the winter months.
-Pack winter clothing and wear layers when visiting Bryce Canyon in January.
+Insulated boots are a must as well as traction devices when exploring the Bryce Canyon winter hikes!

 Canyonlands National Park in January – Utah